datasciencecampus/pygrams/docs/tech-report.md

 In order to assess emergence, our dataset needs to be converted into a time-series.
 Our approach was to reduce the TF-IDF matrix into a time series matrix where each term is receiving a document count over a period.
 For example, if the period we set is a month and term 'fuel cell' had a non-zero TF-IDF for seventeen documents, it would get a count of seventeen for this month.
 Once we obtain the time series matrix, we benchmarked three different methods to retrieve emerging terminology.
 These were:
 - Porter(2018)
 - quadratic and sigmoid fitting
-- state-space model with kalman filter
+- state-space model with Kalman filter

 ### Emergence scores